Best Things to Do in Kihei

 Our Top 5 Things to Do in Kihei should help as you plan your trip to Maui.

 The southwest shore of Maui is home to the lovely town of Kihei, one of the sunniest places on the island- with only about a foot of rain per year.
 As the climate is sweltering and dry, it was once called Kama’ole, which means ‘barren.’
 Today, however, Kihei is anything but barren and boasts a wide variety of attractions and activities for visitors of all ages.

 Snorkel at Molokini Crater

-Located about 2.5 miles off the coast, Molokini is an amazing crescent-shaped volcanic crater which boasts crystal blue waters and spectacular visibility.
-In fact, it has been named one of the top ten dive spots in the world.
+Located about 2.5 miles off the coast, Molokini is an incredible crescent-shaped volcanic crater which boasts crystal blue waters and spectacular visibility.
+It has been named one of the top ten dive spots in the world.
 Colorful tropical fish, manta rays, eels, and Hawaiian sea turtles abound- about 250 species of fish can be found here, some of which exist nowhere else on Earth.
 It is also a designated Hawaii State Marine Life and Conservation District.
 And for the best Molokini snorkeling adventure, we recommend our friends at Pride of Maui.
 With over 30 years of snorkeling and diving at Molokini, they know every nook and cranny and will make your adventure unforgettable.

 Surf and Stand Up Paddle Board